Dedicated Servers

 6. What kind of websites or businesses use budget dedicated servers?

-Budget dedicated servers are ideal for small businesses, startups, personal projects, low to moderate traffic websites, and test environments.
+Low-cost dedicated servers are ideal for personal projects, small businesses, startups, testing environments, and websites with little to moderate traffic.

 8. Are budget dedicated servers fully managed?